PTSolns/PTSolns-cli/docs/FAQ.md

 ## Arduino Nano/Uno/Mega is not detected

-When you run [`arduino-cli board list`][arduino cli board list], your board doesn't show up.
+When you run [`ptsolns-cli board list`][arduino cli board list], your board doesn't show up.
 Possible causes:

 - Your board is a cheaper derivative, or
 - It's a board, such the classic Nano, that uses a USB to serial converter like FTDI FT232 or CH340.
 These chips always